-Figure 12.1 shows an overview of the actions and data flow that occur when an external application is launched on the CLC Server via a CLC Workbench.
-A textual description is:
+Figure 12.1 shows an overview of the actions and data flow that occur when a standard external application is launched on the CLC Server via a CLC Workbench.
+The data flow can be summarized as follows:

 - An end user specifies input data and sets values for parameters when launching the external application from a CLC Workbench or CLC Server Command Line Tools.

 - The CLC Server exports the input data from the CLC Server to a temporary file.

 - The CLC Server launches the underlying application (standard external applications) or the container containing the underlying application (containerized external applications), and provides the parameter values specified by the user and the input data from the temporary file.
 The underlying tool or container runs as a separate process to the CLC Server.
 That process is owned by the same user that owns the CLC Server process.

 - When the command line application has finished, results are handled as specified in the external application configuration.
 Usually this involves results being imported into the CLC environment and saved to the location specified by the user when the external application was launched.